 It's all about how you respond to the circumstances that life has given you.
 If you believe when someone tells you that you can't do something, you will never be able to do it.
 But if someone tells you that you can't do something and you use that as motivation to work hard to prove them wrong, you will win every time.
 Something that stood out to me was when Fletcher said "You've heard that when life hands you lemons you make lemonade.
 Well the way I look at it, life handed me lemons and I planted the seeds and built a lemonade stand."
 Fletcher has spent his time traveling the world advocating against distracted driving and as a motivational speaker.
 His mission is to motivate, inform, and inspire people with his story and hopefully, save lives by showing people first hand why distracted driving is incredibly dangerous and selfish and can absolutely be avoided.
 We live in a world today where the young drivers have been texting longer than they've been driving and they more experienced drivers have been driving longer than they've been texting, so both age groups think that they can multitask.
 The truth of the matter is that multitasking is a myth.
 Our brain simply switches back and forth between the two or more tasks so quickly that it makes us believe they're happening simultaneously, or multitasking.
 Another point Fletcher made that really made me realize how selfish our world is today is "If I told you that you were three times as likely to be in a car wreck if you're wearing a red shirt, I guarantee that you would make sure you weren't wearing red.
 But That's the same statistic with distracted driving.
 You are three times more likely to be in a car accident if you are a distracted driver.
 So why do we still do it?
 We know the laws and the dangers of distracted driving, yet we still choose to do it."
 So many people say "It'll never happen to me" and the sad part about it is it might not happen to you, but you could be the cause of taking someone else's life.

 So, what now?
 Going forward, I believe that this was a good base of learning and knowledge about spinal cord injuries and what the challenges are that they face daily, as well as how distracted driving doesn't only affect the person is distracted behind the wheel, but can affect an innocent persons life tremendously.
 I am 100% on board with advocating against distracted driving and helping share Fletcher's story.
 This is a very serious issue and going into the occupational therapy field, it's something we should all be advocating.
+In closing, don't be a selfish driver.

 Don't be a distracted driver.